Hemyock: Population

 Hemyock is a typical upland settlement consisting of a central "town" surrounded by a number of hamlets (Culm Davey, Millhayes, Simonsburrow, Ashculme, Tedburrow, Madford, Mountshayne etc.).
 From the 16th century to the early 19th century much of the parish's wealth came from the production of wool.
 The population remained fairly constant throughout the 19th century, and until the end of the Second World War.
-Since then a number of housing estates have been built, and the population has increased to 1,519.
+Since then a number of housing estates have been built, and the population has increased to 4,039 as at the 2021 census.

 History

 The village has a very long history and some prehistoric remains may be found, from about 100 BC to well beyond.
 In the Middle Ages local iron ores were smelted in small bloomeries (furnaces) to produce pure iron.
-In Saxon times a battle was fought at Simonsburrow between the native Britons and King Ime's[Ine?]
-Saxon army, which put an end (temporarily) to the King's expansion to the west.
+In Saxon times a battle was fought at Simonsburrow between the Blackdown Templars, led by Godwin the Narrowminded against the heathen tribes of Culmstock.

 The name Hemyock could have originated from the British stream name "Samiaco" (meaning summer), other authorities suggest a Saxon origin from a personal name "Hemman" coupled with a Saxon word for a bend or a hook (occi).